If you’re looking for some awesome canned salmon recipes, you’ve come to the right place!

 9. Salmon Wraps

-This recipe provides you with three different ways to make salmon wraps, and each one is quick, easy, and ideal for lunch on days when you don’t have a lot of time.
+This recipe provides you with three different ways to make salmon wraps, and each one is quick, simple, and ideal for lunch on days when you don’t have a lot of time.

-Whether you go with the “everything bagel,” “sushi,” or a “Caesar salad” salmon wrap, it shouldn’t take you longer than 10 minutes to pull it together.
+Whether you go with the “everything bagel,” “sushi,” or “Caesar salad lettuce wraps”, it shouldn’t take you longer than 10 minutes to pull it together.

 10. Salmon Chowder